 - Supporting students’ intellectual, professional, and personal growth.

-- Assist in the development, delivery, and evaluation of Student Mental Health and Well-Being Program presentations and Programs.
+- Assist in the development, delivery, and evaluation of Student Mental Health and Well-Being programs and presentations.

-- Participate in the development and design of passive health education programming (stall journals, brochures, posters, table tents, social media, webpages, etc.).
+- Participate in the development and design of passive health education programming (stall journals, brochures, posters, social media, webpages, etc.).

 - Attend scheduled Student Mental Health and Well-Being meetings and events.

 - Make a minimum commitment of one academic year; more if possible.

 - Perform other duties as assigned and discussed with supervisor.